App Store Optimization (ASO) Guide for Google Play

 Your long description really creates an opportunity for keyword optimization.
 The percentage of users reading the long description is low; even if you do want to provide a clear explanation of your app, you particularly want to utilize this space to invest in key terms.

 There is no app subtitle on Google Play, but instead an 80-character short description.
 Although it used to have more weight in the ranking algorithm, today it seems that short descriptions have a stronger conversion role than direct impact on ranking.
-The short description is very visible on the app page, appearing directly underneath the screenshots.
+The short description is easily visible on the app page, appearing directly underneath the screenshots.
 It is recommended to use this space to convince users why they should download your app.
+It is important to remember here that Google disapproves of language that reflects or suggests Google Play performance, ranking, or promotion, for example, “best,” “#1,” “top,” “new,” “discount,” “sale,” or “million downloads,” or call to actions, for example, “download now,” “install now,” “play now,” or “try now.”

-Adobe Lightroom has a strong short description, with high volume keywords, a clear statement of what you can do with the app, and conversion arguments “advanced”, “easily”.
+Adobe Lightroom has a strong short description with high volume keywords, a clear statement of what you can do with the app, and conversion arguments like “advanced” and “easily.”

 The developer name and the app ID are also reportedly indexed and can be used on Google Play to target keywords.
+Again, it would do well to remember that Google prohibits keywords that imply store performance or promotion in the developer name.
 While the developer name can be edited from your Google Play Console, you should never change the application ID once you have published your app.

 2. Retention Rate (perhaps the most important signal)

 Google wants to provide the best experience for its users in the Play Store.
-To do so, Google prioritizes apps that manage to convert visitors into users and, most importantly, manage to retain these users.
+To do so, Google prioritizes apps that manage to convert visitors into users and, most importantly, are able to retain these users.

 In general, Google pays a lot of attention to the overall quality of your app.
-While Apple particularly focuses on conversion rates and download velocity, Google keeps a close eye on how effectively you retain users or not.
-Today, the retention rate is supposedly the most important ranking signal on the Play Store.
+While Apple particularly focuses on conversion rates and download velocity, Google keeps a close eye on how effectively you retain users.
+Today, the retention rate is supposedly the most important ranking signal on Google Play.

-We could observe the same phenomenon for the category ranking.
+We observed the same phenomenon for the category ranking.
 Prior to day D, the app ranked around the 120th position in the Sports category.
-During the 30 days with high retention, its category ranking increased to a peak position at number 7 before gradually decreasing back down again.
+During the 30 days with high retention, its category ranking increased to a peak position at number 7 before gradually going down again.

 Category rank progression of the studied app over 2 months.